 - Select the File menu and select Quit QuickBooks.

 Step 2: Download & run File Doctor on your Server

-There might be some damaged company files due to which you may end up with issues like QuickBooks Error -6177, 0.
-In such case, you need to clean up these company files.
-For that, you can download and use the QuickBooks File Doctor tool.
+There might be some damaged company files, due to which you may end up with issues like Error Code 6177 in QuickBooks Desktop.
+In such a case, you need to clean up these company files. you can download and use the QuickBooks File Doctor Tool.
 It will scan all your damaged data and later repair it.
 Along with that, it will also refresh the location of your company file.